varlink/varlink.github.io/Home.md

 A varlink interface combines the classic UNIX [command line options](https://en.wikipedia.org/wiki/Command-line_interface), [STDIN/OUT/ERROR](https://en.wikipedia.org/wiki/Standard_streams) text formats, [man pages](https://en.wikipedia.org/wiki/Man_page), service metadata and provides the equivalent over a single file descriptor, a.k.a. ["FD3"](#activation).

 Varlink is plain-text, type-safe, discoverable, self-documenting, remotable, testable, easy to debug.
 Varlink is accessible from any programming environment.
-See the [[Ideals]] page for more.
-And everybody likes [[Screenshots]].
+See the [Ideals](Ideals) page for more.
+And everybody likes [Screenshots](Screenshots).

 ## Interface
 A varlink interface has a reverse-domain name and specifies which methods the interface implements.
 Each method has named and typed input and output parameters.
 Complex types can be aliased with the `type` keyword to allow reusing them and to make method signatures easier to read.
 The interface also specifies the errors that may be returned from its method calls.